A conversation between body and soul… or: Just eat the damn donut already!

 P.P.S.
 I guess this article was sort of inspired by The Awkward Yeti, in which the different organs of the body have these constant absurd conflicts of interest.
 It’s hilarious.
 It’s also inspired by my conversations with Anthony Metivier.
 When we hang out, I manage not to show him my lazy, procrastinating side… too much.

 P.P.P.S.
 The important thing, I believe, is to have a system that helps you get things done.
 A schedule that you don’t vary from – or at least that you try not to vary from – so that you can work with your natural laziness instead of being a slave to it.
 Anyway… time to do some pushups.
-And squats.

 P.P.P.P.S.
 Total honesty here: this article was part of my procrastination strategy for today.
 I figured I could write it while in the park, sitting in the sun.
 Basically any sunny day I’m incapable of getting work done.
 Which is especially problematic because I live in a city with 300 sunny days a year.
 Oh well.
 When are they going to put WiFi in parks?
 Then I’ll really be able to get shit done.